 The AASB has issued a number of new and amended Accounting Standards and Interpretations that have mandatory application dates for future reporting periods, some of which are relevant to the Company.
 The Company has decided not to early adopt any of the new and amended pronouncements.
-The Company's assessment of the new and amended pronouncements that are relevant to the Company but applicable in future reporting periods is set out below:
+The Company 's assessment of the new and amended pronouncements that are relevant to the Company but applicable in future reporting periods is set out below:

-AASB 9: Financial Instruments and associated Amending Standards (applicable for annual reporting periods commencing on or after 1 January 2018).
+AASB 16: Leases (applicable for annual reporting periods commencing on or after 30 June 2020).